gbusker/mathsquiz/README.md

 ## Functionality

 ### Administrator:
-* Add a team name
+* Create a team with questions
-* Open a quiz for a Teams
+* View team members & quiz results
 * View results of all Teams

 ### Teams:
 * Join a team (admin gives you team name)
+ * Enter your team name
+ * See how many have joined (refereshing)
-* Start quiz when all members joined
+ * When all have joined change to "start now"
-* Show questions until team has answered 999
-* Show results
+ * Show your first question